liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

     swversion
     location

-Some claim extensions can be made:
+Some new claim extensions can be made:

     elemtype
     pathid